MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/data-integration.md

 to/from the Common Data Service entities (this is the case for Core HR).

-Once the data entities that expose the data your integrating apps require are present in Common Data Service, you can make full use of the [Common Data Service platform and the APIs it supports](https://docs.microsoft.com/powerapps/#pivot=home&panel=developer).
+Once the data entities that expose the data your integrating apps require are present in Common Data Service, you can make full use of [Common Data Service and the APIs it supports](https://docs.microsoft.com/powerapps/#pivot=home&panel=developer).
 Among the supported APIs is the [Dynamics 365 Web API](https://docs.microsoft.com/dynamics365/customer-engagement/developer/use-microsoft-dynamics-365-web-api),